openhwgroup/programs/program/FORCE-RISCV ISG preliminary project proposal.md

 The project code will be using Apache 2.0 license.

 ## Description of initial code contribution, if required
-Initial code contribution has happened on June 12, 2020 from Futurewei Technologies.
+- Initial code contribution has happened on June 12, 2020 from Futurewei Technologies.
+- Contribution Questionnaire under Eclipse Foundation process to be done.

 ## Repository Structure
 Current code repository: https://github.com/openhwgroup/force-riscv